eoinkelly/notes/networking/dns/dns.md

     * a tree structure
     * each node and leaf has a _set of resource records_ which may be empty
     * there is no distinction between interior nodes and leaf nodes
-    * deliberately designed so the name space did not have to be organised on the same lines as the network space
+    * They deliberately designed so the name space did not have to be organised on the same lines as the network space
 * node
     * a node on the tree
-    * has a resource set
+    * has a _resource set_ aka a set of resource records
 * label
     * 0-63 chars in length (0 length label is reserved for the root node)
+    * names can be stored in either upper or lowercase but all comparisons are case insensitive
     * case insenstive
     * can contain `a-zA-Z0-9-` only
     * must start with a letter `a-zA-Z`